DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/DevExtreme.OData/Readme.md

     }
     ```

-9. Call the UseDemoData method at the end of the Configure method of Startup.cs:
+9. Call the UseDemoData method at the end of the [Program.cs](Program.cs):

     ```csharp